sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-1/index.md

 In the original HTTP/1.0 days, every single request required a brand-new TCP handshake.
 HTTP/1.1 changed the default behavior to "Keep-Alive," allowing a single TCP connection to stay open for multiple subsequent requests.
 This saved the "tax" of the initial handshake for every image or script.

 Then came Pipelining.
 The idea was brilliant on paper: instead of waiting for a response before sending the next request, a client could fire off three or four requests in a row.

-    The Catch: While you could send requests in a batch, the server was strictly required to send the responses back in the exact same order they were received.

-If the first request in the "pipe" was a slow database query and the second was a tiny static file, the static file was still stuck waiting for the database—the classic "Head-of-Line Blocking" problem.
-Because of buggy implementations in middleboxes and browsers, pipelining never saw widespread adoption and is disabled by default in almost every modern browser.
+While you could send requests in a batch, the server was strictly required to send the responses back in the exact same order they were received.
+If the first request in the "pipe" was a slow database query and the second was a tiny static file, the static file was still stuck waiting for the database; the classic "Head-of-Line Blocking" problem.
+Because of buggy implementations in middleware and browsers, pipelining never saw widespread adoption and is disabled by default in almost every modern browser for `HTTP/1`.
 It was a valiant attempt at concurrency that ultimately proved the need for a more radical shift in how we frame data.

 ### Entering the Binary World